-It’s my passion and mission to empower women in mind, body, and spirit to heal their relationships with food and their bodies to end yo-yo dieting so that you can live a life where you shine brightly.
+It’s my passion and mission to empower women in mind, body, and spirit to heal their relationships with food and their bodies so that they can live a life where they live authentically, own their power, and shine brightly.

-I assist women to stop dieting forever by reconnecting with their bodies, learning to tap into and trust their intuition, and gaining a healthier and stronger mind so that you can lead more fulfilled lives where you make the rules, instead of playing by someone else’s.
+I assist women to stop dieting and body hate forever by reconnecting with their bodies, learning to tap into and trust their intuition, and gaining a healthier and stronger mind so that they can lead more fulfilled lives where they make the rules, instead of playing by someone else’s.

 I used to call myself